TL;DR:

 Why Use It

-A classic for SEO-driven ideation.
+A classic for SEO-driven ideation and content creation.
 Its volume and CPC metrics anchor content choices in market realities.
 For those needing to justify topics to stakeholders, its numbers provide a shared baseline.

 Where It Falls Short

-Much of its data is ad-centric, and its output lacks the contextual depth needed for modern, audience-first content.
+Much of its data is ad-centric, and its output lacks the contextual depth needed for modern, audience-first articles.
 It is a starting point, not an end.

 SEMrush & Ahrefs